While you’re becoming an online student, you may have questions. Here are the answers to common ones.

 - No. Alvernia bills students one semester at a time and you are welcome to use our installment payment plan.
 Visit our Payment Plan page for information.

 - After receiving your financial aid package, you should read it and respond by the stated deadline.
-Feel free to call us with any questions at 610-796-8356.
+For more information please contact the Office of Student Financial Services at (610) 796-8201.

 - Our Title IV code is 003233.

-- If your financial circumstances change, call the Financial Aid Office at (610) 796-8356.
+- If your financial circumstances change, call the Financial Aid Office at (610) 796-8201 or email firstname.lastname@example.org.
 They will let you know what procedures to follow so we can help you obtain additional financial aid.

 - Alvernia’s tutoring center is known as the Academic Success Center.
 At the ASC, students can access individual tutoring for most 100- and 200-level courses, group study sessions, supplemental instruction and skill workshops, as well as academic coaching.